A Glimpse Behind the Entrepreneurial Veil: What It's Like to Own a Bra Boutique

 As the day winds down, problems may or may not be resolved, and my feet begin to ache from standing on the concrete floor.
 My never-ending "To Do" list feels as long as ever, and when I go home, I know I have another hour or two of work ahead.
 Owning a small business means working harder than ever for less pay, but there is a silver lining.
 It's one of the best jobs out there.
 Of course, you have problems, but they're your problems.
 You analyze them and arrive at the best solution, not your boss or someone in a different department.
 Even if you want to rip your hair out in the process, at the end of the day you have accomplished something.
 Your decisions shape the direction of the entire company.
 Successes and failures are yours and yours alone.

-For me, I interact with customers on a personal level, and it is the experience of helping women which gives me strength during tough times—when suppliers screw up, when my landlady never returns my calls, when inventory is totally out of place, when I am ready to quit.
+For me, I interact with customers on a personal level, and it is the experience of helping women that gives me strength during tough times — when suppliers screw up, when my landlady never returns my calls, when inventory is totally out of place, when I am ready to quit.
 Pure and simple: I love what I do.
 While I may not love the sound of my alarm clock at 8:30, I love coming to work.
-Every day presents new challenges, new opportunities, and new experiences, and I am grateful for the privilege of making a small difference in someone’s life.
+Every day presents new challenges, new opportunities, and new experiences, and I am grateful for the privilege of making a small difference in someone's life.
 What can be better that?